Félix Wazekwa: 2011–2019: from Haut Les Mains! to "La Chicotte des Léopards"

-In 2011, Wazekwa released his 10-track maxi-single titled Haut Les Mains! on compact disc and Digital Video Disc.
-However, following its debut, Haut Les Mains! was pirated and broadcast clandestinely at Place de la Victoire, one of Kinshasa's primary venues, without facing any consequences.
+In 2011, Wazekwa released his 10-track maxi-single titled Haut Les Mains! on compact disc and Digital Video Disc, but after its debut, Haut Les Mains! was pirated and broadcast clandestinely at Place de la Victoire, one of Kinshasa's primary venues.

-In May 2012, during an interview with Radio Okapi, Wazekwa announced his forthcoming eleventh studio album, Adamu Na Eva (Adam and Eve).
-He also told the press that the choice of the album's name stemmed from a desire to affirm the uniqueness of the human race despite variances in complexion, ethnicity, and dialect.
-Wazekwa further disclosed he was collaborating on the record with fellow Congolese rhythm guitarist Simaro Lutumba.
-By July 2013, Wazekwa proclaimed that Adamu Na Eva was in its conclusive phases of production, having completed the visual accompaniments, and was in pursuit of reputable distribution entities both domestically in Kinshasa and internationally to avoid falling into the hands of corrupt producers.
-While awaiting an ideal distributor, Wazekwa and Cultur'A Pays continued rehearsals within the Ngiri-Ngiri commune.
-Adamu Na Eva was officially launched on 19 September 2013, comprising ten tracks.
-Wazekwa subsequently supported Adamu Na Eva with a live performance alongside Cultur'A Pays Vie at the Pullman Kinshasa Grand Hôtel on 30 November, followed by a concert in Kongo Central Province at the Ledya Hotel in Matadi.
+In May 2012, during an interview with Radio Okapi, Wazekwa said his eleventh album, Adamu Na Eva ("Adam and Eve"), would be released soon.
+He said the name was meant to show that all people are equal despite variances in complexion, ethnicity, and dialect.
+He also said he worked on the album with rhythm guitarist Simaro Lutumba.
+By July 2013, Wazekwa said Adamu Na Eva was nearly complete.
+The videos were already done, and he was now looking for trusted distribution companies both domestically in Kinshasa and internationally, so it would not be handled by corrupt producers.
+Adamu Na Eva was officially released through Foundation Wazekwa on 19 September 2013, with 10 tracks.
+He later promoted it with a live performance alongside Cultur'A Pays Vie at the Pullman Kinshasa Grand Hôtel on 30 November, followed by a concert in Kongo Central at the Ledya Hotel in Matadi.
 He later performed in Brazzaville with Cultur'A Pays Vie at the Ledger Plaza Maya Maya hotel, and later returned to Kinshasa for a performance at the Venus Hotel in Gombe.

-Wazekwa began recording his 13-track twelfth studio album, I Love You, in early 2014 in Kinshasa.
-During this time, he performed at the Marché de la Liberté in Kinshasa on 13 June 2014 and at the Bralima-sponsored Primus Fete de la Musique at the Théâtre de Verdure in the Ngaliema commune.
-On 20 December, he released the album's lead single "Bouffez-Moi Tout Ça" in the Paris market.
-I Love You was officially released on 3 January 2015.
-He subsequently presented I Love You with a performance at the Foire Internationale de Kinshasa on 4 January.
+Wazekwa began working on his 13-track twelfth studio album, I Love You, in early 2014 in Kinshasa.
+During this time, he also performed at the Marché de la Liberté on 13 June 2014, and at the Bralima-sponsored Primus Fete de la Musique event at the Théâtre de Verdure in Ngaliema.
+On 20 December, he released the lead single "Bouffez-Moi Tout Ça" in Paris.
+The full album came out on 3 January 2015, and he presented it with a live show at the Foire Internationale de Kinshasa the next day.